Heartheater/neighborhood-map-react/README.md

 # Neighborhood Map
-This is an app using Google Maps to show you a section of a neighborhood and information about interesting places near it.
+This is an app using Google Maps and React that shows you a section of a neighborhood and information about interesting places near it.

 ## Using the app

+Download the app then in the app directory folder use `npm install` to install dependencies.
-Type in `npm start` to lauch the app in development mode.<br>
+Then type in `npm start` to lauch the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 <br>
-You can change the API key by going into `App.js` and changing `googleApiKey` at the top of the script.
+You can change the Google API key by going into `App.js` and changing `googleApiKey` at the top of the script.

 ### Credits